 For nearly 100 years, the not-for-profit Orlando Museum of Art has been growing its collection of thought-provoking international art.

 From textiles and pottery to collections dedicated to African, American and contemporary works, there’s no shortage of variety.

 The museum sits in Loch Haven Park, right next to the Orlando Science Center, making for the perfect back-to-back indoor itinerary.

 82 – Learn and eat at The World of Chocolate Museum

-Not only will you learn everything this is to know about the history and making process of chocolate, you’ll also satisfy your cravings with plenty of samples of tasty treats from all over the world!
+Not only will you learn everything to know about the history and process of making chocolate — you’ll also satisfy your cravings with plenty of samples of tasty treats from all over the world!

 83 – Spend a couple of hours at the Morse Museum of American Art

-Guests can easily spend 1-2 hours perusing through the artwork, with a notable focus on the Louis Comfort Tiffany exhibition — the most comprehensive of its kind in the world.
+Guests can easily spend one to two hours perusing through the artwork, with a notable focus on the Louis Comfort Tiffany exhibition — the most comprehensive of its kind in the world.

 84 – See a Broadway show at the Dr. Phillips Center